 As cravings go, chocolate is in a class of its own.

 Chocolate is one of the most commonly craved foods, especially by women.

 There is even a word for someone who craves chocolate — a chocoholic.

-There’s a theory that posits that chocolate cravings indicate a need for its magnesium.
+There’s a long-standing myth that chocolate cravings indicate a need for magnesium.

 But this is basically an excuse to eat more chocolate since green leafy vegetables, nuts, and seeds are equally good sources of magnesium.